Graded Poisson algebras on bordism groups of garlands: Basic definitions and main results

 \begin{remark}[Reasons for enumerating the garland pieces and possible ways to avoid this] We used enumeration of the $N$-vertices in the graphs to define topology on $G_{\frak N, M}^{\Gamma}.$ However if $\Gamma'$ is obtained from $\Gamma$ by reenumerating the vertices, then the corresponding topological spaces of all {\it noncommutative\/} diagrams corresponding to $\Gamma$ and $\Gamma'$ are homeomorphic.
 These spaces are products of mapping spaces described by equation~\eqref{hugeproduct} and the homeomorphism exchanges the factors in the products.
-It is easy to see that this homeomorphism induces the homeomorphism between the subspaces $G_{\frak N, M}^{\Gamma}$ and $G_{\frak N, M}^{\Gamma'}$ of commutative diagrams corresponding to the graphs $\Gamma$ and $\Gamma'$.
+This homeomorphism induces the homeomorphism between the subspaces $G_{\frak N, M}^{\Gamma}$ and $G_{\frak N, M}^{\Gamma'}$ of commutative diagrams corresponding to the graphs $\Gamma$ and $\Gamma'$.
 Thus the topology on the space of commutative diagrams corresponding to a graph $\Gamma$ actually does not depend on the enumeration of the $N$-vertices in it.

 The reason why we can not currently bypass enumerating the vertices is that in the construction of algebra operations and in the verification of the identities they satisfy we need to be able to easily identify the vertices we refer to.
 This is easy if $N$-vertices are enumerated.
-However an unfortunate side effect of this enumeration is that the algebra is defined on $\bor_*(G_{\frak N, M})\otimes \Q$ rather than on $\bor_*(G_{\frak N, M}).$
+However an unfortunate side effect of this enumeration is that the algebra is defined on $\bor_*(G_{\frak N, M})\_\Q$ rather than on $\bor_*(G_{\frak N, M}).$

-If one manages to get rid of the enumeration of the $N$-vertices in the graphs, then the algebra will be defined on $\bor_*(G_{\frak N, M})$ rather than on $\bor_*(G_{\frak N, M})\otimes \Q.$ In the cases when $\frak N$ consists of only odd-dimensional or only even-dimensional manifolds the algebra operations would satisfy identities similar to those of Theorem~\ref{main1} and Theorem~\ref{main2}.
-Moreover a similar construction should give a Poisson algebra on the nonoriented bordism group, even when $\frak N$ consists of manifolds of both even and odd dimensions. \end{remark}
+If one manages to get rid of the enumeration of the $N$-vertices in the graphs, then the algebra will be defined on $\bor_*(G_{\frak N, M})$ rather than on $\bor_*(G_{\frak N, M})\otimes \Q.$ In the cases when $\frak N$ consists of manifolds of the same even or odd dimension the algebra operations would satisfy identities similar to those of Theorem~\ref{main1}.
+Moreover a similar construction should give a Poisson algebra on the unoriented bordism group. \end{remark}